-The Court modified the Divisional Court's remedy, in that its invalidation of the existing common law definition of marriage and reformulation to refer to the "voluntary union for life of two persons" were made effective immediately.
-The Court also ordered the Clerk of the City of Toronto to issue marriage licences to participating and, by necessary implication, other otherwise qualified same-sex couples.
+The Court modified the Divisional Court's remedy, in that its invalidation of the existing common-law definition of marriage and reformulation to refer to the "voluntary union for life of two persons" were made effective in Ontario immediately.
+Same-sex marriage advocates in Ontario have been critical of the provincial government's failure to amend the province's legislation to reflect the appellate court's ruling.